aramis-lab/clinicadl/docs/Train/Custom.md

 ## Custom labels
 You can launch a classification task with clinicadl using any label.
-The input tsv files must include the columns `participant_id`, `session_id` and `diagnosis`.
+The input tsv files must include the columns `participant_id`, `session_id` and the name of your label column.

-If the column `diagnosis` does not contain the labels described in the [dedicated section](../TSVTools.md#getlabels-extract-labels-specific-to-alzheimers-disease) (AD, CN, MCI, sMCI or pMCI), you can add your own label name associated to a class value in the `diagnosis_code` of the class `MRIDataset` in `clinicadl/tools/deep_learning/data.py`.
+The label will be associated to a class in the dictionary `label_code`.
+This code is saved in the commandline.json file and will be reloaded to perform classification using other ClinicaDL functionnalities (`classify` or `interpret`).

+!!! warning "Classes representation in train and validation sets"
+    If `network_type` is set to `classification`, all classes must be represented in both the training and validation sets as the number of classes is deduced from the data.
+To ensure its representation in both sets, use the flag `--categorical_split_variable` in `split` or `kfold` functions.